Nioh 3 Era Guide

 Terrain Types

-Beyond the different eras, Nioh 3 features special terrain types that affect gameplay.
-These can appear in any era.
+Beyond the different eras, Nioh 3 features special terrain types that modify gameplay rules within specific zones.
+These terrain effects can appear in any era and stack with the era's existing mechanics, creating some of the game's most challenging encounters when combined with tough bosses.

 Open Field Areas